Architectural structures, tape towers, haystacks, a drinks company, posters, books, a pantry, trade-shows, pots with

-Compost involves a new partnership with Art360 Foundation, enabling a process of live archiving and an online event.
+Compost involved a new partnership with Art360 Foundation, enabling a process of live archiving and an online event.

-The subtitle Kathrin Böhm: Turning the Heap has been donated by artist Rosalie Schweiker.
+The subtitle Kathrin Böhm: Turning the Heap was donated by artist Rosalie Schweiker.

 Compost opened with a live online event on Tuesday 15 June, 4.30-6pm, in partnership with PARSE Journal, Gothenburg for the interconnected launch of issue 13: On the Question of Exhibition.
 Click here for more information and to watch a recording.

 Kathrin Böhm is a London-based artist working internationally whose practice focuses on the collective re-production of public space; economy as public realm; and the everyday as a starting point for culture.

-In 2020 Böhm stopped starting new projects and is currently composting what she has produced as an artist so far, in order to make fertiliser for evolving long-term infrastructures Company Drinks; The Centre for Plausible Economies; and the Rural School of Economics, which include partnerships with the Scottish Sculpture Workshop; the Van Abbemuseum, Eindhoven, Netherlands; and ruangrupa’s ruruHaus in Kassel, Germany.
+In 2020 Böhm stopped starting new projects and started composting what she has produced as an artist so far, in order to make fertiliser for evolving long-term infrastructures Company Drinks; The Centre for Plausible Economies; and the Rural School of Economics, which include partnerships with the Scottish Sculpture Workshop; the Van Abbemuseum, Eindhoven, Netherlands; and ruangrupa’s ruruHaus in Kassel, Germany.